How to defrag a Mac explained

 Removing system junk manually is a notoriously laborious job.
 That's why many people let it build up.
 I like to use CleanMyMac X to handle my system junk needs.

 This Apple notarized tool comes with a powerful System Junk module designed to scan your system, locating and removing junk from all the hard-to-reach places in just a few clicks.
-If you aren't already a user, download the free version here.
+If you aren't already a user, download the free version here

 Here's how to remove system junk the easy way:

-Open the application and select System Junk from the left sidebar.
+1. Open the application and select System Junk from the left sidebar.

-Once finished, press Clean.
+3. Once finished, click Clean.

 How easy was that?
 Space and time saved, all in one go.